tserg/vyro/README.md

 ## Contributing

-Feel free to submit a PR for bug fixes or to add a new feature.
+You are most welcome to contribute!
+Feel free to submit a PR for improvements, bug fixes or to add a new feature.